-1. Salinity.

-- a.
+- 1. Salinity. - a.
 No impacts to existing salinity conditions are anticipated from the construction of the Yazoo Backwater Pump. - b.
 The well sites will draw from the Mississippi River Alluvial Aquifer.
 The basin already receives significant volumes of well water during the irrigation season.
 The discharge of well water will not alter the normal range of salinity the surface waters have experienced over the last 40 years.
-This additional water is not believed to influence salinity conditions in existing channels.

-2. Water chemistry.
+This additional water is not believed to influence salinity conditions in existing channels. - 2.
+Water chemistry. - a.

-a.
 Changes to water chemistry could occur within the mixing zone such that adsorbed materials on soil and sediment particles become dissolved or suspended in the water column.
 During construction, most of the pump station site will be isolated from the Steele Bayou Channel and the Yazoo River by a cofferdam.
 The most likely periods for increases in suspended sediment would be during unwatering of the inlet and outlet channels, particularly as the water levels in the two channels approach the channel bottom surface elevations and when the channels are connected to the Steele Bayou Channel and the Yazoo River.
 Increases in turbidity would depend upon the time of year and the ambient concentrations in each of the receiving water bodies.
 Turbidity outside the mixing zone will be monitored to ensure concentrations do not exceed the state criterion.
-Other than localized short-term increases in suspended solids and turbidity, there will be no impacts to water chemistry from construction activities at the pump station site or from periodic maintenance dredging of the inlet and outlet channels.
+Other than localized short-term increases in suspended solids and turbidity, there will be no impacts to water chemistry from construction activities at the pump station site or from periodic maintenance dredging of the inlet and outlet channels. - 3.
+Clarity. - a.

-3. Clarity.

-- a.
 The localized increases in turbidity caused by construction of the Yazoo Backwater Pump would influence clarity.
 The preexisting condition for clarity should return shortly after the presented construction is completed. - b.
 Water from well sites may be high in dissolved iron.
 When the well water meets the stream, the iron will precipitate.
 If present in large enough quantities, the precipitates will stain the stream bottom.
 Before settling, these precipitates may have a local impact on water clarity at the point of discharge.
-These impacts should quickly diminish.
+These impacts should quickly diminish. - 4.
+Color. - a.
+Any changes in watercolor at the construction site of the Yazoo Backwater Pump would be temporary and minor.

-4. Color.